 5. SurveyMonkey: Best for Quick, Template-Driven In-App Surveys

 SurveyMonkey is the most accessible entry point in this list.
 Most teams already have it.
-Its in-app SDK for iOS and Android is newer and less featured than purpose-built tools, but it works, and for teams that need to get a basic NPS or satisfaction survey running inside their app without a procurement process or extended setup, that matters.
+Its in-app SDK for iOS and Android is newer and less featured than purpose-built tools, but it works.
+For teams that need to get a basic NPS or satisfaction survey running inside their app without a procurement process or extended setup, that matters.

 The survey builder is strong on templates and usability.
 AI-driven response analysis is available on higher-tier plans, though it's less capable than Zonka Feedback or Qualtrics for pattern detection across large response sets.
 The in-app SDK supports event-based triggers and custom audience filters, covering the basic targeting use cases.